 In March 2012, the Company issued a performance-based award of 326,037 shares of restricted stock to its Chairman and Chief Executive Officer.
-This restricted stock award had a fair value on the grant date of \$45.25 per share and may vest in the future if certain specified earnings per share targets for fiscal years 2014 and 2015 are achieved.
+This restricted stock award had a fair value on the grant date of \$45.25 per share, with one-half of the award scheduled to vest in 2014 and the remainder in 2015, contingent upon, among other things, meeting certain specified earnings per share targets in those years.
+The target for 2014 was met and the applicable shares vested.